juandiego-sierra-globant/CI_Challenge_Juan_D_Sierra/README.md

    After successful compilation, proceed to execute the application.
 It's essential to set this stage correctly, including passing any necessary parameters via the command line to ensure flawless code execution.

 ## Result

+This is the console output result after compiling the pipeline:
 ![Compilation Result](Jenkins_Result.png)

+After that, we create a simple class and a simple project, to print the name of the object and the same environment variable:
 ![Compilation Result Creating a New Class](Class_Jenkins.png)